Caster Semenya Hopes to 'Run Free' Again After Swiss Supreme Court Offers A Reprieve

 "This is an important case that will have fundamental implications for the human rights of female athletes," Schramm said.

-In the next step in the legal dispute, the Swiss Federal Supreme Court will give the IAAF a chance to submit its arguments for maintaining its regulation that effectively banned Semenya — who has refused to manipulate her testosterone levels.
+In the next step in the legal dispute, the Swiss Federal Supreme Court will give the IAAF a chance to submit its arguments for maintaining its regulation that effectively bans Semenya — who has refused to manipulate her testosterone level.
 The court will then issue what could be its final ruling on the IAAF's prohibition that blocks female athletes with high testosterone levels, even in cases where those elevations occur naturally.
 The IAAF has warned those female athletes that they need to drop their testosterone levels to be eligible to compete.

 "The IAAF suggests this reduction be done by taking hormonal contraceptives, and it emphasizes that surgical changes are not required," as NPR's Laurel Wamsley has reported.